waa/mtx-changer-python/README.md

 41:G03031TA
 42:G03032TA
 ```
-- The list command does not care about the slot, drive device, nor drive index
+- The list command does not care about the slot, drive device, nor drive index, but they must be present.

 Listall slots:
 ```